Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 ### Extensions

 - Spend what remains of your 3 hours to make improvements to your portfolio site, and be sure to push your changes up to github.

+### Frequently Asked Questions

+- We can add common FAQs here.
+Open a GitHub issue or PR if you have any questions.